Southern Arterial Route: Australian Roads Federation Proposal (1983)

 In 1983 after two years of preparation the "influential" roads construction lobby group Australian Roads Federation proposed a $1.5 billion plan for Sydney's roads, including 155 kilometres of urban freeways and 245 kilometres of improve arterial roads.
-The proposals were prepared by Sinclair Knight and Partners.
+The proposals were prepared by Sinclair Knight & Partners.
 The "Development of Harris Street - Botany Road and Wattle Street - Wyndham Street as a surface high capacity one-way pair from Blackwattle Bay to Botany" was one of 6 main features of the proposal.
 This may be the study referenced in a 1987 newspaper article calling for a southern arterial road.